ceramicnetwork/docs/docs/streamtypes/overview.md

 # StreamTypes
 Each [stream](../learn/glossary.md#streams) on Ceramic must be created using a specific [StreamType](../learn/glossary.md#streamtypes).
+StreamTypes are programmable functions responsible for processing all updates to the stream and enforcing logic such as storage, consensus, and authentication.
 Different StreamTypes have different APIs for performing [writes](../build/writes.md), and some also have particular methods for performing reads.
 To perform operations on streams, see the API page for the respective StreamTypes below.

-## **Responsibilities**
-StreamTypes are programmable functions responsible for processing all updates to the stream and enforcing logic such as data structure, requirements for [authentication](../learn/glossary.md#authentication), the content of the stream's [commits](../learn/glossary.md#commits), and its [conflict resolution strategy](../learn/glossary.md#conflict-resolution-strategy).

 ## **Default StreamTypes**
 These StreamTypes are included in every Ceramic client and node implementation by default.
 Applications can make use of them without any additional work by simply using their APIs.